anjalisilva/mixMVPLN/README.md

   Centre - University Health Network, Ontario, Canada and was supported by CIHR Postdoctoral Fellowship and resources received for Postgraduate Affiliation Program of Vector Institute.
-Later work of Dang was conducted at Carleton University, Ontario Canada and was supported by Canada Research Chair Program.
+Later work of Dang was conducted at Carleton University, Ontario, Canada and was supported by Canada Research Chair Program.

 - We acknowledge Steven J. Rothstein (UGuelph), Paul D. McNicholas